yicheng-dev/Coding-Behavior-Analysis/README.md

 # Coding Behavior Analysis

-An extension for VS Code to provide an analysis of coding behavior like coding speed and coding accuracy.
+An extension for VS Code to provide an analysis of coding behavior like coding speed, coding accuracy and frequency of typed characters.

 ## Features